-If you haven’t decided what niche to blog on, check 15 best blog niches to start blogging in India.
+If you haven’t decided what niche to blog on, check out the 15 best blog niches to start blogging in India.

 11. Act fast

-If you think of a great domain name, be it highly creative, fun, or unique, there is a high chance that others can come up with the exact idea and buy the domain before you do.
-So don’t just sit thinking too much – grab it fast.
+If you come up with a great domain name, whether highly creative, fun, or unique, there’s a good chance that someone else will come up with the same idea and buy the domain before you.
+So don’t sit around thinking too much – seize it quickly.

-What is your domain name?
-Do you have anything to add to this resource?
-Let me know in the comments.
+What’s your blog name?
+Do you have any suggestions for this resource?
+Please let me know in the comments section.

 #1.
 I’m from India.
 My desired domain is taken with the .com extension by someone else.
 Should I go for .in?

 Yes, you can go for it if no trademark or copyright is registered by the .com business owner.
 Otherwise, they can sue you legally.